adambard/learnxinyminutes-docs/elixir.html.markdown

     "This will match any value"
 end

-# It's common practive to assign a value to `_` if we don't need it.
+# It's common practice to assign a value to `_` if we don't need it.
 # For example, if only the head of a list matters to us:
 [head | _] = [1,2,3]
 head #=> 1